 and their inheritance will be earth.
 They are the main body of new world Israel.

-During the endtime, the believers of every calling will be very dependent on
+During the endtime all believers will be very dependent on hearing from God

-hearing from God in prophetic revelations and will need wisdom from heaven.
+in prophetic revelations, and will need wisdom from heaven.

 I pray that the God of our Lord Jesus Christ, the Father of glory,